Abduallah1907/planET/README.md

 ## Testing

 This project uses Postman to test the API endpoints of the backend.
 Postman helps with manual testing of the RESTful API, including sending requests and checking responses.

+We’ve included a Postman collection that contains pre-configured requests to test the API endpoints of the backend, which can be found [here](API/src/postman-test-collections/).
+To run these, follow steps 1 and 2 below then import the collection by clicking the import button in the top left corner, then choose the upload files collection and navigate to the .json file.
+Once imported, you'll find a collection of tests for that specific section.
+In order to create your own postman requests, we would suggest to continue on reading.

 ### Backend Testing (Postman)
 1. **Install Postman**: